TZstatsADS/ads-spring2023-project2-group8/README.md

 	+ Zhang, Zixun

 + **Project summary**: In this profject, we develop a shiny app on NYC housing.
 In this app, we track the effect of covid-19 on housing from 3 asepcts:
-+ 1:Distribution of housing units(number of bedrooms) of newly built houses
++ :Distribution of housing units(number of bedrooms) of newly built houses
-+ 2:Trend of NYC housing for people of different income levles
++ :Trend of NYC housing for people of different income levels
-+ 3:Trend and distribution of NYC housing maintenance
++ :Trend and distribution of NYC housing maintenance

-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
++ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members designed the study.
+Qi Yixuan built the framework of the overall project code and deployed the app.
+She also resloved commit conflicts and helped team memebers fix the code.
+For the detalied parts, Yixuan Qi and Li Yuanxi wrote the page of distribution of housing units.
+Ren Xiaoxue and Huang zhi wrote the page of trend of NYC housing for people of different income levels.
+Tang Qingyang and Zhang Zixun wrote the 2 pages of trend and distribution of NYC housing maintenance respectively.
+Tang QingYang also wrote the homepage and appendix.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.